Parity violating gravitational waves at the end of inflation: Conclusion

 During the slow-roll evolution, the inflaton motion sources a tachyonic amplification of the gauge field amplitudes.
 From the asymmetry present in the $\phi F\tilde{F}$ interactions, only one of the transverse polarizations is amplified resulting in a parity asymmetric source for the gravitational waves.
 Naturally this propagates into the GW spectrum as seen in Fig. \ref{fig:spectrumGWS} and predicted when contrasting Eqs. \eqref{Eq:GW++WBK} and \eqref{Eq:GW--WBK}.
-The peaks in the GW spectrum appear around $10^7$ Hz, as expected from the maximal amplification of the vector modes at the end of inflation and reheating.
-We have also shown an example with $\xi_{60}\simeq 1$ $(\alpha/f\simeq11.5\,m_{P}^{-1})$, where computing a spectrum with a slightly inadequate description could point to an erroneous exclusion of a parameter space due to a crossing into the BBN limit on the GW energy density.
+The peaks in the GW spectrum appear around $10^8$ Hz, as expected from the maximal amplification of the vector modes at the end of inflation and reheating.
+We have also shown an example with $\alpha m_{P}/f\simeq23$ ($\xi_{60}\simeq 0.23$) , where computing a spectrum with a inadequate description could point to an erroneous exclusion of a parameter space due to a crossing into the BBN limit on the GW energy density.
 The analytical predictions obtained with the WKB solution Eqs. \eqref{Eq:GW++WBK} and \eqref{Eq:GW--WBK} vary significantly from our curves at large frequencies, as seen in Fig. \ref{fig:spectrumGWSvswkb}.
-The prediction of a detection with LISA obtained for $\xi_{60}\simeq 2.5$ $(\alpha m_P/f\simeq 28.75)$ goes beyond the validity of the WKB analytical description.
-Nevertheless, a signal within the detector sensitivity may come as a combination of the undescribed non-linear dynamics in the strong backreaction regime and a low scale inflation model compatible with the observations\footnote{For instance, with the potential in \cite{Takahashi:2018tdu} one can lower inflation scale enough to generate a peak around Hz scale.
-Moreover, as showed in \cite{Bastero-Gil:2021wsf}, the shape of the potential will not modify the shape in the electromagnetic spectrum.}.
+The prediction of a detection with LISA obtained for $\xi_{60}\simeq 2.5$ $(\alpha m_P/f\simeq 249)$ goes beyond the validity of the WKB analytical description.
+Nevertheless, a signal within the detector sensitivity may come as a combination of the undescribed non-linear dynamics in the strong backreaction regime and a low scale inflation model compatible with the observations\footnote{For instance, with the potential in \cite{Takahashi:2018tdu} one may lower inflation scale enough to possibly generate a peak around Hz scale.}.
 At the large frequencies ranges (MHz) predicted in our calculations there are no planned or expected detectors.
+Nonetheless there is an a raising interest in studying such scales, see \cite{GWMHz,Aggarwal:2020umq,Herman:2020wao,Giovannini:2023itq,Domcke:2023qle}.
 We thus hope that this work motivates proposals and further development of ideas to detect signals within this regime where there are no known astrophysical sources.